 Dry, day old rice makes the best fried rice.
-After cooking your rice, you can spread it out on a baking sheet or plastic cafeteria trays.
+After cooking your rice, spread it out on a baking sheet or plastic cafeteria trays.
 This will help the rice cool and dry out.
 Then store it in an airtight container until you’re ready to use it.

-Additionally, jasmine rice is an ideal option for fried rice.
+Jasmine rice is an ideal option for fried rice.
 I have used both brown and white jasmine rice varieties for fried rice, and both work great!
 The brown rice will generally be higher in fiber than the white.
 But with all the flavor added in this recipe, you won’t be able to tell the difference once you dig in.

-If using shrimp, it’s up to you if you’d like to leave the shell on the tail or peel the entire shrimp for ease of eating.
+For the shrimp, it’s up to you if you’d like to leave the shell on the tail or peel the entire shrimp for ease of eating.
 I recommend at least peeling most of the shrimp so you can easily devein it.

 How to make it